RattleyCooper/selenext/README.md

 ## Examples

-_There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows exactly what an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template.
-There is also an [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/ThreadedExample.py) file that shows how to create a multithreaded automation._
+_There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows what the master controller of an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template.
+There is also a [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/ThreadedExample.py) file that shows how to create a multithreaded automations.
+[SiteAutomations](https://github.com/Wykleph/Slack/tree/master/SiteAutomations/Examples) are like controllers that control how to interact with each web site.
+The SiteAutomations do most of the heavy lifting._

 ## [.env](https://github.com/Wykleph/Slack/blob/master/.env) File